tetutaro/object_detection_tflite/README.md

         - `ID 18d1:9302 Google Inc.`
 - download pretrained TFlite weights
     - `> ./download_models.sh`
-- If you want to use YOLO, see [Readme of YOLO](https://github.com/tetutaro/object_detection_tflite/blob/master/yolo/README.md)
+- If you want to use YOLO V3/V4, see [Readme of YOLO](https://github.com/tetutaro/object_detection_tflite/blob/master/yolo/README.md)
-    - you can use YOLO V3 tiny, YOLO V3 and YOLO V4
+- *(NEW)* If you want to use YOLO V5, see [Readme of YOLO V5](https://github.com/tetutaro/object_detection_tflite/blob/master/yolov5/README.md)

 ## object detection